sjsu-library/unionist/_items/unionist--text-0167.md

 source: The Unionist
 subject: Titles and Information
 type: Text
-category: Unionist full issue 1833-12-19
+category: Unionist content
 articleType:
 volume: '1'
 issue: '20'
-transcription: On account of the length of the Declaration of the Anti-Slavery Convention, many <br>articles prepared for this number are crowded out.—Correspondents must have <br>patience—another week is coming.
-We are thankful for all literary favors—and
-  <br>respectfully request a continuance of them. <br>
+transcription: On account of the length of the Declaration of the Anti-Slavery Convention, many<br>articles prepared for this number are crowded out.—Correspondents must have<br>patience—another week is coming.
+We are thankful for all literary favors—and<br>respectfully request a continuance of them.<br>
 scholarlyNotes:
 commentary: Editors either have too little material, or too much.
 relatedPeople: